 Subscribe to Prime

 Amazon Prime is a paid membership program that gives you access to free shipping on Amazon, as well as the ability to stream video and music and more.
-There are several Amazon-specific services and deals included in the membership.
-It costs $99 per year or $10.99 per month.
+There are several Amazon-specific services and deals included in the membership, like Prime Reading.
+It costs $119/£79.99 per year or $12.99/£7.99 per month.
 Some Prime benefits, like Prime Video, are available to purchase separately.
 Prime Wardrobe is not one of those.

 Select eligible items

 Go to Amazon and look for Prime Wardrobe-eligible pieces (they will have a 'Prime Wardrobe' badge).
-You must select at least three items.
-Amazon said there are over a million clothing options to choose from at launch.
+You must select at least three items and you can choose up to six.
+There are over a million clothing options from hundreds of brands to choose from.
 You can find items across women's, men's, girls', boys', baby clothing, shoes, and accessories categories.
-You will not be charge for any item, unless you keep it afterward.
+You will not be charged for any item, unless you keep it afterwards.

 Try on your items

 Once you pick out everything, Amazon will ship your selections to you in a resealable return box with a prepaid shipping label.
-From the moment your package arrives, you get seven days to try on everything.
+From the moment your package arrives, you get seven days to try on everything and decide what you want to keep and what you want to return.

 Return unwanted items

-At launch, you can find items from brands like Calvin Klein, Levi's, Adidas, Timex, Carter's, Theory, Hugo Boss, Lacoste, J Brand, Milly, Parker, and more.
+You can find items from brands like Calvin Klein, Levi's, Adidas, Timex, Carter's, Theory, Hugo Boss, Lacoste, J Brand, Ted Baker, Puma, Nike, Berghaus, Vans Swarkovski, and many more.